Steve Wilcock

 Stephen Byron Wilcock (born 24 January 1954) is a former motorcycle speedway from England.

 Speedway career

 Wilcock rode in the top two tiers of British Speedway from 1974 to 1991, riding for various clubs.

-In 1979, he finished runner-up in the National League Riders' Championship.
+In 1979, Wilcock finished runner-up in the National League Riders' Championship.
 He won the National League Pairs, partnering Mark Courtney for the Middlesbrough Tigers, during the 1980 National League season.
 He was regarded as one of the leading National League riders at the time, consistently finishing in the top ten averages.

-In 1985, he helped the Middlesbrough Tigers win the Fours Championship during the 1985 National League season.
+In 1985, Wilcock helped the Middlesbrough Tigers win the Fours Championship during the 1985 National League season.
 The following season in 1986, he helped Middlesbrough win the Fours Championship again, during the 1986 National League season.
 He retired after the 1991 season.